williamd1k0/gdscript-cli/README.md

 # Project Structure

-This tool is implemented using built-in script command.
+This tool is implemented using built-in script command (`godot -s`).
 I have some points to reuse the built-in command instead of writing a GDScript parser:

 1. I started this project using my spare time, so I'll take too long implementing a parser from scratch.